inside immigration information about marriage green cards and work visas in America

 Foreign nationals who are already in the U.S. working in H-1B visa status for an American employer may start up their own company.
 They can spend time after they are finished for the day working for their H1b employer legalizing their own LLC or Corporation and then obtaining a business license for their new American company.

 The H1B visa holder is allowed to lease office space and hire Americans to work for their company.
 Their new corporation can also purchase an existing American company.
 For example, many Indian veterinarians have created new American LLCs or Corporations.
 Their LLC or Corporation then purchases one or more fully staffed animal hospitals.

 After their company is operational, the H1B visa holder may accept profits from his own company.
 In other words, a foreign national may own an American company and collect the profits, but he cannot work as an employee for that company without work authorization.

 When Can a Foreign National get an H1B Visa to Work for His Own Company?

-The U.S. Citizenship & Immigration Service (USCIS) will not approve an H-1B visa petition unless they are convinced that the applicant is a legitimate company that will be able to generate enough revenue to pay an H-1B visa salary.
-Normally a company needs to be operating for at least 6 months (1 year is better) to prove that it has enough clients to pay an H1b salary.
+The U.S. Citizenship & Immigration Service (USCIS) will not approve an H-1B visa petition unless they are convinced that the petitioning company is a legitimate company that will be able to generate enough revenue to pay an H1B visa salary.
+Normally a company needs to be operating for at least 6 months (1 year is better) to prove that it has enough clients and business to pay an H1B salary.